 Then the Philistines took the ark of God and brought it from Ebenezer to Ashdod.
 When the Philistines took the ark of God, they brought it into the temple of Dagon and set it by Dagon.
 And when the people of Ashdod arose early in the morning, there was Dagon, fallen on its face to the earth before the ark of the Lord.
 So they took Dagon and set it in its place again.
 And when they arose early the next morning, there was Dagon, fallen on its face to the ground before the ark of the Lord.
 The head of Dagon and both the palms of its hands were broken off on the threshold; only Dagon's torso was left of it.
 Therefore neither the priests of Dagon nor any who come into Dagon's house tread on the threshold of Dagon in Ashdod to this day.

-b.
+a.
 They brought it into the house of Dagon and set it by Dagon: No doubt, the Philistines were jubilant, and confident in the superiority of their god over the God of Israel.
-They had faced the God of Israel in battle, and believed their god Dagon had delivered them and defeated Israel.
-Now, the Ark of the Covenant of Israel’s God stood as a trophy in the temple of their god Dagon.
-The victory was complete!
+They faced the God of Israel in battle, and believed their god Dagon delivered them and defeated Israel.
+Now, the Ark of the Covenant of Israel's God stood as a trophy in the temple of their god Dagon.
+The victory seemed complete.

-c.
+b.
 There was Dagon, fallen on its face to the ground before the ark of the Lord: Had the glory of God departed?
-Not at all!
+Not at all.
 God was more than able to glorify Himself among the Philistines and their pagan gods.
-God made this nothing statue bow down in worship before Him!
+God made this statue bow down in worship before Him.

 i.
 God will glorify Himself.
-Sometimes, when men disgrace the glory of God, we fear God will go without glory.
+Sometimes when men disgrace the glory of God, we fear God will go without glory.
 We think the glory has departed.
 But when men and women will not glorify God, God will glorify Himself.
-You can count on it!

-d.
-Imagine the horror of the Philistine priests when they entered the temple of Dagon the next morning.
-They not only saw their god bowing down before the Lord, they also saw the head of Dagon and both the palms of its hands were broken off on the threshold; only the torso of Dagon was left of it.
-An accident two days in a row?
-And now, the head and hands of Dagon broken?
-How strange!
+c.
+The head of Dagon and both the palms of its hands were broken off on the threshold; only the torso of Dagon was left of it: Imagine the horror of the Philistine priests when they entered the temple of Dagon the next morning.
+They not only saw their god bowing down before the Lord, they also saw the image broken.
+It was hard to account for such an accident two days in a row and for the broken head and hands of Dagon.

 ii.
 These Philistine priests, like men confronted with the truth today, rejected God despite the evidence, not because of the evidence.
 They wanted to believe it was an accident.